-When your teeth are severely damaged or decayed, you’re better off spending the extra money for a dental crown.
+If your teeth are severely damaged or decayed, you’re better off spending the extra money for a dental crown.
 For intensive tooth repair, a filling wouldn’t be capable of properly restoring the tooth to its natural function and appearance.

-Dental crowns help protect the underlying tooth enamel from experiencing further damage and sensitivity.
-Since crowns cap your underlying teeth, they are more durable and usually last for longer periods of time than dental fillings.
+Crowns also help protect the underlying tooth enamel from experiencing further damage and sensitivity.
+Teeth that have been weakened by repeated restorative dental treatments may also benefit by being fitted for dental crowns.
 One of our dentists will be able to advise you on whether a crown is necessary for the amount of tooth damage present.
-Teeth that have been weakened by repeated restorative dental treatments may also benefit by being fitted for dental crowns.

-When deciding the best dental procedure for your tooth, you’ll need to consult with one of our dentists.
-From their prior experience treating patients, they’ll be able to determine whether the damage is severe enough to warrant a dental crown procedure or if you’ll be able to get away with a filling.
+When deciding the best dental procedure for your tooth, you’ll need to consult with one of our restorative dentists.
+They’ll be able to determine whether the damage is severe enough to warrant a dental crown procedure or if you’ll be able to get away with a filling.

 Even if the damage done to the tooth is minimal, some patients choose porcelain crowns for their durability.
 Ultimately, the choice will need to be discussed by you and one of our dentists.